-Written notices, reports and other communications relating to this ITP shall be delivered to CDFW by email or registered first class mail at the following address, or at addresses CDFW may subsequently provide the Permittee.
-Notices, reports, and other communications shall reference the Project name, Permittee, and ITP Number (2081-2019-044-06) in a cover letter and on any other associated documents.
+Written notices, reports and other communications relating to this ITP shall be delivered to CDFW by registered first class mail at the following address, or at addresses CDFW may subsequently provide the Permittee and by electronic mail at the following address.
+Notices, reports, and other communications shall reference the Project name, Permittee, and ITP Number (2081-2019-043-06) in a cover letter and on any other associated documents.